Jim Pepper: Music career

 Beginning in the late 1960s, Pepper became a pioneer of fusion jazz.
 His band, The Free Spirits (active between 1965 and 1968, with guitarist Larry Coryell), is credited as the first to combine elements of jazz and rock.
-His primary instrument was the tenor saxophone (he also played flute and soprano saxophone).
+His primary instrument was the tenor saxophone, but he also played flute, soprano saxophone and percussion, and occasionally sang.

 Of Kaw and Creek heritage, Pepper also achieved notoriety for his compositions combining elements of jazz and Native American music.
 Don Cherry (of Choctaw and African American heritage) and Ornette Coleman encouraged Pepper to reflect his roots and heritage and incorporate it into his jazz playing and composition.
-He was a musical director for Night of the First Americans, a Native American self-awareness benefit concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C., in 1980 and played also at numerous powwows.
-Pepper supported the American Indian Movement.
+He was a musical director for Night of the First Americans, a 1980 Native American self-awareness benefit concert at the John F. Kennedy Center for the Performing Arts in Washington D.C.
+Pepper also supported the American Indian Movement and played at numerous powwows.

 Pepper was a member of the short-lived band Everything Is Everything with Chris Hills, Lee Reinoehl, Chip Baker, John Waller and Jim Zitro.
 Their 1969 self-titled sole album spawned the single "Witchi Tai To", on which Pepper was the lead singer.
 It received airplay and reached number 69 on the Billboard Hot 100 chart.
 It was issued on Vanguard Apostolic and UK Vanguard in England, and is the only hit to feature an authentic Native American chant in the history of the Billboard pop charts.

-His "Witchi Tai To" (derived from a peyote song of the Native American Church which he had learned from his grandfather) is the most famous example of his hybrid (jazz/Native American) style; the song has been covered by many other artists including Harpers Bizarre, Ralph Towner (with and without Oregon), Jan Garbarek, Tom Grant, Pete Wyoming Bender, Brewer & Shipley, Larry Smith under the pseudonym of Topo D. Bill, a version recorded by The Supremes in 1969 that went unreleased until 2022, and by Pavement on their 2022-2024 reunion tour.
-It was also covered in 1973 by Quebec singer-songwriter Robert Charlebois.
+His "Witchi Tai To" (derived from a peyote song of the Native American Church which he had learned from his grandfather) is the most famous example of his hybrid (jazz/Native American) style; the song has been covered by many other artists including Harpers Bizarre, Ralph Towner (with and without Oregon), Jan Garbarek, Tom Grant, Pete Wyoming Bender, Brewer & Shipley, Larry Smith under the pseudonym "Topo D. Bill", The Supremes in 1969 (unreleased until 2022), Quebec singer-songwriter Robert Charlebois in 1973, British dance duo X-Press 2 (with vocals by Tim DeLaughter) in 2006, and by Pavement on their 2022-2024 reunion tour.

 In his own projects, Pepper recorded with Don Cherry, Naná Vasconcelos, Collin Walcott, Kenny Werner, John Scofield, Ed Schuller, Hamid Drake, and many others.
 His CD Comin' and Goin' (1984) is the definitive statement of Pepper's unique "American Indian jazz" with nine songs played by four different line-ups.
 It was also the first CD issued by the then-new all-CD label Rykodisc.
 He also worked with the Liberation Music Orchestra, Paul Motian' s quintet, Bob Moses, Marty Cook, Mal Waldron, David Friesen, Tony Hymas and Amina Claudine Myers, and toured Europe extensively throughout his career.

 While anecdotal mention of Pepper having played the saxophone solo on the Classics IV hit "Spooky" exists, this has been rather definitively credited to "Spooky" 's cowriter, Michael (Mike Sharpe) Shapiro, by Classics IV official biographer, Joe Glickman, and others.